Can a Marriage Survive Infidelity? Statistics, Recovery, and a Real Story

 How Common Is Infidelity?

-Infidelity is far more common than most couples expect.
+Infidelity is more common than most couples expect.

-Affairs rarely occur for just one reason.
-Sometimes they grow out of emotional distance, unresolved resentment, loneliness, or personal struggles that were never addressed openly within the relationship.
+Affairs rarely happen for just one reason.
+They often grow out of distance, resentment, loneliness, or parts of the relationship that were never addressed directly.

-For many people, discovering an affair can trigger what is known as betrayal trauma, where the nervous system reacts to the sudden loss of emotional safety within a relationship.
+This is often experienced as betrayal trauma, where the nervous system reacts to the sudden loss of emotional stability in the relationship.

 What Percentage of Marriages Survive Infidelity?